 Steps:

-- Firstly, type this formula into cell D5.
+- Use this formula in cell D5.

 =IF(AND(C5>=$F$8,C5<=$G$8),"Shipped","Pending")